davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 dist/sourcemap-register.js
 ````

-Our last step before publishing will be to remove the `private: true` flag from `package.json` (I added this just so nobody accidentally publishes the workflow template).
+Our last step before publishing will be to remove the `private: true` flag from `package.json`, which I added so nobody accidentally published the workflow template.
 Once that's done, then you can simply `npm publish` and your minimal package will be uploaded to the npm registry.

 <aside>If you don't provide a tag when you publish, npm will automatically assign your published package to the <code>latest</code> specifier, which would allow you to install it using <br><code>npm install my_tool@latest</code>.</aside>

 ## Wrapping up

 This concludes my tutorial on an enjoyable workflow for Node.js tool development.
-I hope you found this useful and that you find the experience of developing tools in this way delightful, and the feedback loop fast and efficient.
+I hope you found this useful and that you find the experience of developing tools in this way enjoyable and the feedback loop fast and efficient.

 If you have questions or wish to provide feedback, please reach out to me on [twitter](https://twitter.com/dmosher).
 I would love to hear from you!